 - 1. Rock will never have all the features of my current CMS. - Yep, you're right.
 We'll never be able to have every feature that your current CMS has.
 Although, they probably don't have every feature we have either.
 Rock makes creating powerful websites easy.
 We've stolen borrowed the best ideas from the top CMS out there.
 We've leveraged our years of experience building sites to create tools we've always wanted. - 2.
 We'll never be able to find someone who knows Rock; everyone knows xxxxx.
 We're working hard to establish an ecosystem full of vendors and freelancers who can help you.
 Not only that, but documentation like this manual makes it simple to quickly bring any web designer vendor up to speed.
 You should probably hesitate to use any vendor who resists using the tool the customer wants and instead uses their favorite tool.
 Remember, you're the one who needs to live with the site. - 3.
 Rock is built on Microsoft .Net.
 Come on, no serious CMS uses that.

 While there are several popular .Net CMS systems (Umbraco, DotNetNuke, Orchard) that really isn't the point.
 When looking for a CMS, you need powerful features with blazingly fast performance that can scale.
 Rock excels at each of these.
 Think about it this way: Should the builder be judged by the tools he brings to the worksite or the building that stands when he's finished?
 That's not to say we're not proud of our tools.
-We LOVE .Net and we think you will too once you try it on. - 4.
-There are a limited number of .Net webhosts to run Rock on and the ones that do exist are more expensive. - True, there are fewer than our PHP/MySql cousins, but there are numerous vendors to pick from.
+We LOVE .Net and we think you - 4.
+There are a limited number of .Net webhosts to run Rock on and the ones that do exist are more expensive.

+True, there are fewer than our PHP/MySql cousins, but there are numerous vendors to pick from.
 As far as price, .Net hosting on average costs about 20% more than Linux hosting.
 On the lower end this translates into \$2-\$3 dollars a month.
-The return on investment with using Rock as your CMS will far outweigh this small difference. - 5.
-But I'm a PHP developer; I don't know .Net. - That's just a part of the job.
-Constant change is the career you've chosen.
-Technologies like LESS, jQuery and Bootstrap didn't exist just a few years ago.
-To not change is to become extinct.
-Don't see yourself as a .Net Developer, instead look at yourself as just a developer who today uses .Net.
-If you're a developer, you'll have no trouble with .Net.
-It's an elegant and well-designed language.
+The return on investment with using Rock as your CMS will far outweigh this small difference.

+5. But I'm a PHP developer; I don't know .Net.